Duke of Leinster: Duke of Leinster, first creation (1691)

-The family seat of the current Duke of Leinster is now Oakley Park, near Abingdon, Oxfordshire.
-He succeeded as 9th Duke of Leinster, 9th Marquess of Kildare, 28th Earl of Kildare, 9th Earl of Offaly, 9th Viscount Leinster of Taplow, 14th Baron Offaly, 6th Baron Kildare, and as the Premier Duke, Marquess and Earl in the Peerage of Ireland.

 Earls of Kildare from 1316

 This branch of the Cambro Norman FitzGerald/FitzMaurice dynasty, which came to Ireland in 1169, were initially created Earls of Kildare.
 The earldom was created in 1316 for John FitzGerald.
 Two senior FitzGeralds, Garret Mór FitzGerald and his son, Garret Óg FitzGerald served as Lords Deputy of Ireland, the representative of the Lord of Ireland (the King of England) in Ireland.
 The tenth earl, Thomas FitzGerald, known as Silken Thomas, was attainted and his honours were forfeit in 1537.
 In 1554, Thomas's half-brother and only male heir, Gerald FitzGerald, was created Earl of Kildare in the Peerage of Ireland.
 He was subsequently restored to the original letters patent in 1569, as 11th earl.
 The second (1554-created) earldom became extinct in 1599, although the original earldom survived.

 Dukes of Leinster from 1766

 The family was originally based in Maynooth Castle in Maynooth in County Kildare.
-In later centuries the family owned estates in Waterford with their country residence being a Georgian house called Carton House which had replaced the castle in County Kildare.
+In later centuries the family owned estates in County Waterford with their country residence being a Georgian house called Carton House which had replaced the castle in County Kildare.
 In Dublin, the Earl built a large townhouse residence on the southside of Dublin called Kildare House.
 When the Earl was awarded a dukedom and became Duke of Leinster, the house was renamed Leinster House.
 One of its occupants was Lord Edward FitzGerald, who became an icon for Irish nationalism through his involvement with the Irish Rebellion of 1798, which ultimately cost him his life.

 Leinster House was sold by the Leinsters in 1815.
 After nearly a century as the headquarters of the Royal Dublin Society, which held its famed Spring Show and Horse Show in its grounds, Oireachtas Éireann, the two chamber parliament of the new Irish Free State, rented Leinster House in 1922 to be its temporary parliament house.
 In 1924 it bought the building for parliamentary use.
 It has remained the parliament house of the Irish state.

 The Dukes of Leinster had by the early 20th century lost all their property and wealth.
 Their Carton House seat was sold (though one of Ireland's most historic buildings with perfectly preserved 18th century grounds, it was controversially turned into a hotel and golf course in the late 1990s by the current owner in an act condemned by environmentalists), as later on was their other residence in Waterford.
 The family now live in a smaller property in Ramsden, Oxfordshire.